In the workshop blog header | Welsh Slate Water Features

 In the Workshop focuses on the designs and projects currently in progress at Welsh Slate Water Features.
 This will include some behind the scenes content around the tooling used and what’s being cut or core drilled and transformed into stunning water feature designs.
 Quarry trips and exciting adventures to source and procure stone will also be included.
 This will give clients early visibility of what’s in the workshop and will becoming available on the website soon.

 February 02nd 2025.
 A client from central London wanted to purchase our trio of mossy boulders but had no means of moving them into the rear garden.
 After they contacted their landscaper who declined, we stepped up and offered our personal two man delivery service.
 We worked with the client to ensure this was feasible providing dimensions ofthe stones and trolley ahead of delivery.
-The client kindly sent a video through and measurement each pinch point to confirm this was possible.
+The client kindly sent a video through and measurement of each pinch point to confirm this was possible.
 Loading the van carefully and strategically on a saturday afternoon to ensure these could all fit perfectly, we hit the road early on a Sunday morning to beat the traffic.
 Our small mobile sack truck came in handy, loading the stones on smaller manageable pallets meant we could offload directly onto the trolley and then navigate the narrow path at the end of the street to move them around to the rear garden.
 After navigating the narrow pinch point and steps down onto the patio and another set up onto the lawn area, we were in.
 Placing these with the client meant they could be moved directly into place avoiding a double movement.
 These weighed in around 150kg each so once placed you don’t really want to move again.
 Under the direction of the client we agreed on a two plus one arrangement, with the largest stone taking centre stage following your eye line from the open plan kitchen, patio and clay paver path.
 Giving an instant impact, these mossy glacial boulders looked like they had always been there.
 We can’t wait to see the plants spring into action and create a dramatic backdrop for these stunning mossy boulders.

 January 25th 2025.
 With a load of large monoliths to drill I made an early start in the workshop and was lucky enough to catch the sun rising over the yard.
 This creates a beautiful glow and the colour bounces off the stone in the yard.
 This is when I start to imagine them when they move to their forever home in someones garden and they can begin to appreciate the different levels of light as the sun moves around their garden and brings the stones to life.
 Some further mods on one of the rigs will ensure I can cope with the heavier stones that are to be drilled.
 It’s much better to organise fabrication and work in the off season so this doesn’t impact the busy drilling schedule during Spring.
 With large 1.2 metre and 1.4 metre monoliths to drill, these take some time to drill through end to end.
 The stones sit horzontally on the rig which allows more precision drilling and the core can enter the stone at the preferred point to ensure the maximum effect and flow at the top of the stone once they’re in position and installed in a garden.
 The consequence of not catching the highest point with the core means you will get dry spots and an uneven flow.
 I managed to get through 5 of these during this drilling session and only have one more remaining.
 These all need a wash down and will then be ready for measuring and photography before being listed in the Monoliths section on the website.
 If you’re looking for a Large Drilled Monolith and cannot find something suitable then please do get in touch and we can share photos of each one ahead of being added to the website.